matloff/dsld/README.md

 - **DsldFreqPCoord**:  Wrapper for the freqparcoord function from the freqparcoord package

-- **DsldDensityByS**: Graphs densities of a response variable, grouped by a sensitive variable.
+- **DsldDensityByS**: Graphs densities of a response variable, grouped by a sensitive variable

 - **DsldFrequencyByS**: Assess possible confounding relationship between a sensitive variable and a categorical variable via graphical means